 The Conversation describes how the vaccine race among different nations leads to disadvantages for countries with little resources, stating that the race “deprives populations in the Global South from timely access to vital public health goods… [it] allocates vaccines to moderately at-risk populations in wealthy countries over populations at higher risk in developing economies.”
 That this threat – which has widely been described as ‘vaccine nationalism’ – is very real, is demonstrated by the United States’ purchase patterns of Remdesivir.
 The drug has been effective in inhibiting the production of new COVID-19 particles in the body.
 Trump’s administration secured 100% of the projected production of July 2020 from producer Gilead Sciences, as well as 90% of August and September – although production has more than doubled.

 Over the past years, the concept of intersectionality has become a framework to understand the ways in which overlapping identities are uniquely impacted by systems of oppression.
 As Andie Markowitz of Waging Nonviolence states in this article, “The (…) pandemic has made it more urgent than ever to incorporate an intersectional approach to resistance.”
-As for the vaccine, the potential lack of access to it could enforce already present social and health inequalities among us.
+As for the vaccine, the potential lack of access to it could enforce already present social and health inequities among us.

 The inability to afford the needed healthcare measures in developing countries has the potential to create a downward spiral; as long as a vaccine is not available to eliminate COVID-19, countries will experience issues such as overcrowded hospitals, a deteriorating economy and the potential for political disagreements.